I’ve never started a business before. Ever.

 Starting with a product, like I did, can be challenging.
 Instead of looking at a set of customers and offering up a solution for their problem, you start with a solution and try to find the problem that it fits with.

 That being said, it’s tough—but not impossible.
 From my previous research into trending products, I knew that there were certain items out there that were selling like crazy compared to anything else.
 Based off some of my other reading through past articles, I also knew that there was a massive opportunity to dropship products.
-I had recently discovered Oberlo, a popular dropshipping app that allows you to find products to sell online.
+I had recently discovered DSers, a popular AliExpress dropshipping app that allows you to find products to sell online.

 Initially, I identified a few products that seemed like interesting opportunities.
 Dad hats and enamel pins caught my eye, but Tucker wrote about creating an apparel business, so I didn’t want to retread old ground.
 Bluetooth speakers was another interesting one, but I wanted to focus on a product that was affordable and easy to ship.